Scheduling State

 - **kwargs: dict

-Extra options to pass to workers_to_close to determine which workers we should drop
+Extra options to pass to workers_to_close to determine which workers we should drop.
+Only accepted if

 - Returns